digitalnomadclaire/digitalnomadclaire.github.io/_posts/2023-07-16-navigating-work-and-play-as-a-digital-nomad-how-i-managed-the-transition.md

 ---
 layout: post
-title: Navigating Work and Play as a Digital Nomad: How I Managed the Transition
+title: Navigating Work and Play as a Digital Nomad - How I Managed the Transition
 date: 2023-07-16
 author: claire
 ---